 Deferred taxes are calculated in accordance with the balance sheet liability method for all temporary differences arising between the carrying amount in the IFRS consolidated financial statements and the corresponding tax values.
 Furthermore, the probable utilisable tax advantage from existing tax loss carry forwards is included in the calculation.
 Exemptions from the full recognition of deferred taxes are differences arising from non-tax-deductible goodwill and temporary differences related to shareholdings in as much as these are not reversed in the foreseeable future.
+Deferred tax assets are recognised if it is likely that the tax advantage from them can actually be utilised.
 Deferred taxes on tax loss carry forwards are reported to the extent that taxable income will be available in the foreseeable future.